tegola-hubs/tegola-hubs.github.com/allanton/index.md

 equipment etc.) and someone who will undertake the physical work of installing the equipment.
 Anne Graham agreed to provide the "brains" and Hew Colquohoun the "brawn".
-The main discussion was where to get our connection to the Internet -- or "backhaul" as it is often called.
+The main discussion was where to get a good connection to the Internet -- or "backhaul" as it is often called.
 Three possibilities were discussed:

 * [Shotts].
 This would require an intermediate relay, and although the